Tuesday, 4 December 2018

 - New traits and breeding advances – A wide range of traits were suggested for measurement within the RL.
 This group will look to develop a flexible system that is able to prioritise and fast-track the traits most likely to bring the biggest rewards.

-- Communication and knowledge exchange – The potential to use digital tools, such as Harvest Results interactive, and enhanced regional event activity will be explored by this final group.
+- Communication and knowledge exchange – The potential to use digital tools and enhanced regional event activity will be explored by this final group.

 Each working group will develop a costed action plan for consideration by the RL Board in summer 2019.